Lyt Wood, Camp Director

 Nina Anderson has an Education Degree, has taught kindergarten for 12 years, and is in her 6th year teaching 2nd grade in Fauquier County.
 She has been a life-long nature lover.
 As a youth, she attended Nature Camp in Vesuvius, VA.
 She is an avid hiker, runner, and reader.
 She lives with her husband and Jenkins, “the best dog ever” in Old town Warrenton.
 She has 2 adult daughters – one is a student at VCU and the other a graduate from VA Tech.

 Nina enjoys any opportunity to take learning outdoors.
 Additionally, she can be found with a menagerie of creatures in her classroom, borrowed temporarily for observation and lessons in life and its patterns and cycles.
 Rapp Nature Camp is another opportunity to be actively engaged with youth and the great outdoors.
 It is her goal to nurture an appreciation of the natural world in the youth of today, for a better tomorrow.

-Melissa Luce, Administrative Director
+Jen Cable, Administrative Director

 Jen has called Rappahannock County home for 20 plus years.
 She has a soft spot and connection with camp as her son has attended since he was 8 and will now soon move up to the next session with the older kids.
 It has been one of his favorite places and hers too !

 Jen also owns and operates Flourish Root floral studio in Sperryville.
 A studio which specializes in growing, using and harvesting locally grown seasonal flowers for events, everyday and artistic collaborations.
 She appreciates the mountains, flowers, trees and all her natural surroundings as inspirations for her work.
 She enjoys being outdoors, active in her community and travel.
 Rapp Nature Camp is an amazing place and she is thrilled to be a part of this organization which instills and educates all about the wonders of Nature.